 It is the general policy of the University to acquire contractual services exceeding $5,000.00 (including equipment service contracts) by seeking competition.
-To process a request for a personal service exceeding $5,000.00, contact Purchasing to solicit bids or discuss obtaining a sole source approval.
+To process a request for a personal service exceeding $5,000.00, contact Procurement Services to solicit bids or discuss obtaining a sole source approval.

 Step 3: Independent Contractor vs Employee Determination